Niko Bolas

-In the early 1980s, Bolas collaborated with legendary American hard rock band KISS.
+In the early 1980s, Bolas collaborated with American hard rock band Kiss.
 He worked on their album Creatures of the Night, recording Eric Carr's drums.
-Bolas appears in the cover of the Toto album, Fahrenheit (1986); he is the guy walking in the photograph and watching a woman.
-Bolas is a friend of Jeff Porcaro; Porcaro wanted Bolas on the cover.
+Bolas appears in the cover of the Toto album, Fahrenheit (1986); he is the man walking in the photograph and watching a woman.
+Bolas was a friend of Jeff Porcaro; Porcaro wanted Bolas on the cover.